ashwnacharya/ashwnacharya.github.io/_posts/2024-04-11-disagree-and-commit.markdown

 * The second commitment is towards the decision itself: to quarantine your disagreement and not let it affect your actions: to commit to act in your full professional capacity to contribute to the success of that decision, despite you disagreeing with it.

-## What "disagree and commit" is not
+## What "disagree and commit" is not:
 "Disagree and commit" cannot be a call to follow orders without fully understanding them.

 Rather, it is a call to:
 * Invest time and effort to understand the rationale behind a decision, get over your initial dislike, if any.
 * Decide if you still disagree with it.
-    * And if you still do, then quarantine your disagreement, be a professional and commit to the success of a decision that has already been made. i.e. DO YOUR JOB.
+* Regardless of your disagreement, commit to the success of a decision that has already been made. i.e. DO YOUR JOB.

-What this also means is that you can only ask to "disagree and commit" to a decision that has already been made.
-Obviously, you cannot ask folks to commit to a decision that has not yet been made.